Link to PSSAC’s YouTube Channel and watch the recording of this interesting Zoom Meeting!

 The 2022 Annual Meeting of the Professional Soil Scientists Association of California was held virtually on October 21, 2022 (1-3 pm)

-You are invited to participate in PSSAC’s 2022 Virtual Annual Meeting, which will be held October 21, 2022.
-We are excited to introduce our three interesting speakers, please see their topics and bios, below.
-After the presentations, there will be a brief PSSAC business meeting, including the introduction of PSSAC’s 2022 scholarship recipients.
-There will be an opportunity for a moderated roundtable discussion, so that PSSAC’s members and friends can be updated on various projects and other items of soil science interest.
-PSSAC is grateful to Ascent Environmental who will be providing Zoom meeting access and professional moderation of the meeting.
+We enjoyed presentations from the three interesting speakers, please see their topics and bios, below.
+After the presentations, there was a brief PSSAC business meeting, including the introduction of PSSAC’s 2022 scholarship recipients.
+Following there was an opportunity for a moderated roundtable discussion, so that PSSAC’s members and friends could be updated on various projects and other items of soil science interest.
+PSSAC was grateful to Ascent Environmental who will be providing Zoom meeting access and professional moderation of the meeting.

 Virtual Meeting Agenda (1-3 pm, 10/21/22):